newrelic/demo-nodetron/README.md

 ### Behaviors

 Nodetron supports the below behaviors.
-For more information, see the Behavior Documentation.
+For more information, see the [Behavior Documentation](https://github.com/newrelic/demo-deployer/tree/main/documentation/developer/behaviors)

 * Throw
 * Compute